Rigged-election claims in Georgia fuel Republican fears of losing Senate

-Charges of election fraud by President Trump and his legal advisors are tripping up Republicans in Georgia’s U.S. Senate runoffs and stoking fears that the GOP majority in the upper chamber could be put at risk.
+Charges of election fraud by President Trump and his legal advisers are tripping up Republicans in Georgia’s U.S. Senate runoffs and stoking fears that the GOP majority in the upper chamber could be put at risk.

 Republicans worry the charges of a rigged election in the Republican-run state will turn off their party’s voters and hand the elections to Democrats.